Post

 • Users see the same web page unless the data stored on the server is changed

-• Consists of simple files, so only a web server needs to be set up, making it cost-effective to build
+• Consists of simple files, so only a web server needs to be set up, making it cost-effective

 • Limited service as it only shows pre-stored information